EliEladElrom/cra-template-must-have-libraries/template/README.md

 ## Configure Components Templates

 [generate-react-cli](https://github.com/arminbro/generate-react-cli) help speed up productivity in React projects, feel free to tweak rules inside the config file `generate-react-cli.json` to match your needs.

+## Debugging and Profiling

+You can read how to debug and profile the App in this article, see [here](https://medium.com/react-courses/six-best-debugging-options-to-crush-your-reacts-bugs-like-a-champion-70b11b6a1a2d).

 ## Where to go from here?